luismtorresv/battlesocket/README.md

 - and, when it occurs, tell players who won the match.

 In between the match, the server keeps a 30 seconds timer.
-If the player who has to shoot doesn't send his shot, it timeouts and the game ends (we preferred this over continuously switching turns if both players are idle).
+If the player who has to shoot doesn't send their shot, it timeouts and the game ends (we preferred this over continuously switching turns if both players are idle).

 ### 1.2.
 Client

+The client's remit is:

+- To provide a command-line game interface to the player that tells them about:
+  - Their own board: Where their ships are and whether they have been hit
+  - Their opponent's board: Where they have shot and whether they missed or not
+  - Whose turn is it

+- To let the player make their shot, surrender, or find a new game.

+- To connect to the server using the BSP protocol through message exchanging (using the Python Library `sockets` module).

+- To detect and notify the player if the client disconnected from the server.

 ## 2. Protocol